New Update: Superhuman AI launched and is completely changing how I use email.

 Superhuman is aimed at a similar group of users, working professionals looking to streamline their workflows to be more efficient at their jobs.

-To date, Superhuman has raised over $100 million in funding as of April 2022.
+To date, Superhuman has raised over $100 million in funding as of April 2022, their last public date of fundraising

-Most start-ups raise funding based on the number of monthly active users, but Superhuman seems to be raising money off of its potential user-base instead.
-Superhuman uses its massive waitlist to prove there’s demand in the market for it.
+Most start-ups raise funding based on the number of monthly active users, but Superhuman was raising money off of its potential user-base instead.
+Superhuman used its massive wait list to prove there’s demand in the market for it.

-And let me tell you, Superhuman is fantastic.
+Superhuman is fantastic and entirely worth paying for.
 It is the best email client I have ever used.

 Getting A Superhuman Invite

-One of my blog readers uses Superhuman and saw I was on the waitlist.
+One of my blog readers uses Superhuman and saw I was on the list.
 He graciously extended me an invite, but not before warning me about it’s $30/month cost again.

 I accepted, and soon I was connected with my onboarding specialist, Michael.